iboSaber/Resistor-Calc/README.md

 ---

-## 2- Calculating the Tolerance Range
+## 2. Calculating the Tolerance Range

 - `Tolerance Range` = (Resistance value) - (Tolerance Range) ---- (Resistance value) + (ToleranceRange)

 ---

-## 3- Calculating the Resistance rate of change in 1 ºC for 6 Band Resistor
+## 3. Calculating the Resistance rate of change in 1ºC for 6 Band Resistor

-- 6 Band Resitors have two additional values, which is Temperature Coefficient and Resistance rate of change in 1 ºC
+- 6 Band Resitors have two additional values, which is Temperature Coefficient and Resistance rate of change in 1ºC

 - `Temperature Coefficient` is a constant value choosen by the user